Owen045/AuctionTest/README.md

 1. Add thorough testing to new bid functionality, ran out of time
 2. Have separated log directories for each round of auctions
-3. fix logging to log all events
+3. fix logging to log all events - fixed
-4. add more robust error handling

 ## Planning Notes